ChrisHow9/WebGLProcedualGrass/README.md

 - [ ] grass blade thicken depedning on view space

-## Evaulation -
-show fps
-was the project a success

 ## Further exploration -

 - whilst I have found splines used for creating and rendering I have not found the use bezier curves used for short fur rending - at least I have not seen it from a roudamenatry search

-- use Seiler’s Interpolation!!
+- Use Seiler’s Interpolation for evaualting a bezier curve, this a new method that can calaulte a bezier curver is few linear interolpations than da casteljus algorthmn

-- Frustum culling
+- Impelnteing Frustum culling to further improve perfomance

-## sources -
+## Sources -

 https://stemkoski.github.io/Three.js/#shader-simple